mikeybags/woot/README.md

   ```
     python manage.py runserver
   ```
-* Open localhost:8000 on your browser to view the app.
+* Open localhost:8000 on your browser to view the app